-Design by reasoning (ever more efficient trimming surfboards) ushered in design by intuition (the desire to turn surfboards between positions of trim.)
-Unknown to the surfer / shaper / designers of the era the seed of the shortboard had been planted.
+During this developing era design by reason, seeking an ever more efficient trimming surfboard preceeded design by intuition and the desire to facilitate more functional and more "radical" turns between positions of trim.
+Unknown to the surfer / shaper / designers of the era, the seed of the shortboard had been planted.

 By 1967 the idea of replacing the straight line trimming approach to surfing with high speed direction changes and awesome acceleration in and out of the most critical parts of waves was the new approach to surfing.
 This remains the primary goal of surfboard design to this day.